Abra Group: Acquisition of Wamos Air

-In January 2024, the Abra Group announced the start of negotiations for the acquisition of Wamos Air, a Spanish airline specialized in wet-lease (aircraft leasing with crew) and charter flights.
+In January 2024, Abra Group announced the start of negotiations for the acquisition of Wamos Air, a Spanish airline specialized in wet-lease (aircraft leasing with crew) and charter flights.
 The transaction was part of the Group's international expansion strategy, focusing on strengthening its presence in Europe and increasing its wide-body aircraft offering for long-haul operations.

-During the evaluation process, the Abra Group highlighted Wamos Air's strategic role in the ACMI (Aircraft, Crew, Maintenance and Insurance) market — a segment that had been experiencing strong demand following the post-pandemic recovery of air transport.
-The Spanish airline operated a fleet composed mainly of Airbus A330-200 and A330-300 aircraft, serving major carriers in Europe, the Americas and the Middle East.
+During the evaluation process, Abra Group highlighted Wamos Air's strategic role in the ACMI (Aircraft, Crew, Maintenance and Insurance) market — a segment that had been experiencing strong demand following the post-pandemic recovery of air transport.
+The Spanish airline operated a fleet composed mainly of Airbus A330 aircraft, serving major carriers in Europe, the Americas and the Middle East.

-In July 2024, the Abra Group signed a memorandum of understanding (MoU) with Airbus for the acquisition of five Airbus A350-900 aircraft.
+In July 2024, Abra Group signed a memorandum of understanding (MoU) with Airbus for the acquisition of five Airbus A350-900 aircraft.
 The wide-body, long-range model was chosen to expand the group's intercontinental connectivity, enabling new routes between South America and Europe.
 The MoU announcement explicitly highlighted that the Abra Group was also making a strategic investment in Wamos Air, thereby associating the A350-900 order with the Spanish wet-lease and charter operator and its planned integration into the group’s fleet structure.

-In October 2024, the Abra Group completed the acquisition of Wamos Air.
+In October 2024, Abra Group completed the acquisition of Wamos Air.
 The airline retained its brand and independent operations, while being operationally integrated into the Abra Group to provide flexibility in ACMI contracts and serve both the group's airline needs and those of third parties.

 Regional expansion plans

-Attempted acquisition of Sky Airline
+Acquisition of Sky Airline

 In 2021, Sky Airline issued a convertible debt instrument, valued at approximately US$70–100 million, as part of its post‑pandemic financing strategy.
 Abra Group acquired (or later assumed) this debt, with an option to convert it into an equity stake of up to 40–41% of SKY Airline.
-Despite the investment, the majority shareholders of Sky — the Paulmann Mast family — retained control of the company and its independent operations.
+Despite the investment, the majority shareholders of SKY, the Paulmann Mast family, retained control of the company and its independent operations.

-In May 2023, the CEO of GOL Linhas Aéreas Inteligentes stated that SKY might eventually join the Abra Group, signalling that negotiations were underway.
+In May 2023, the CEO of GOL Linhas Aéreas Inteligentes stated that SKY might eventually join Abra Group, signalling that negotiations were underway.

-By mid‑2025 the negotiations were progressing, but had not yet resulted in a full acquisition, although the convertible debt could be transformed into an equity stake under the terms of the agreement.
-For the Abra Group, integrating SKY Airline would entail a stronger presence in Chile and Peru, complementing the group's regional coverage, albeit facing resistance from the majority‑holding family toward a full sale of the airline.